Types of Premises Liability Cases

 Property owners have an obligation to maintain a safe, secure place for others.
 If they fail in these duties, visitors to their property face an increased risk of injuries and accidents, some of which can be serious.

 After an injury, the last thing on your mind might be legal action.
 However, holding the responsible property owner accountable for his misdeeds not only helps in your recovery, it can also prevent harm to other people.
-That’s why Martinez, Hart, Thompson & Sanchez, P.C. is so dedicated to premises liability cases.
+That’s why Martinez, Hart, Sanchez & Romero, P.C. is so dedicated to premises liability cases.
 Because we live and work in Albuquerque, we take pride in the city and the great state of New Mexico.
 Part of this pride is holding property owners to a high standard and ensuring they follow all laws and guidelines regarding maintenance and care of buildings.

 There are many incidents that can occur when a property is not kept up, including the following: